json-schema-org/referencing/draft-handrews-jri.md

 This use case attempts to remove all references with object-level semantics by replacing the reference objects with their targets, resulting in a plain JSON (or other underlying format) document that requires no knowledge of JRI.

+Object-level replacement MAY be implemented by producing a copy of the source document with the reference object replaced by the contents of its target.

 Removing references from a set of documents with differing base IRIs, or involving fragments that are to be resolved within a specific primary resource carries additional restrictions.
 References MUST be traversed in a depth-first fashion and removed from the leaf to the root, so that each removal takes place in the proper primary resource context and with the proper base IRI.

 #### Bundling to JSON Pointer fragment references only